Summary

 Many major hotel chains have one or more co-branded credit cards that allow you to earn loyalty points with the brand just for using it on everyday purchases.
 These cards also often provide introductory offers to make it easier to rack up rewards quickly.

-One example is the Marriott Bonvoy Boundless® Credit Card, which offers a generous bonus that lets you earn 100,000 Bonus Points after you spend $3,000 on purchases in your first 3 months from your account opening, for a limited time.
+One example is the Marriott Bonvoy Boundless® Credit Card, which earns 5 Free Night Awards (each night valued up to 50,000 points) after spending $5,000 on purchases in your first three months from account opening.

 For many people, credit card rewards are the fastest way to earn free hotel stays.
 Depending on how much you spend, using a hotel credit card to rack up points can give you several free hotel nights every year.